A. Lawrence Kocher: Partnership with Walter Gropius

 Kocher's success as managing editor of Architectural Record and his advocacy of affordable housing led to his collegial friendship with Walter Gropius.
 Gropius, founder of the German Bauhaus School of Design and visionary champion of the international style, discussed the idea of opening a similar school in America with Kocher.
-Although the school was never created, Kocher was responsible for attaining a teaching position at Columbia University for Gropius, and thus bringing his influence into the United States.
+Although the school was never created, Kocher was responsible for attaining a teaching position at Harvard University for Gropius, and thus bringing his influence into the United States.
 Furthermore, when a campus master plan by Gropius and Marcel Breuer for Black Mountain College was dropped in 1940 due to financial constraints, Kocher was approached by the school to develop a more incremental modernist scheme that could be implemented by faculty and students.
 Kocher was a Professor of Architecture at Black Mountain from 1940 until 1943.

 Partnership with Albert Frey

 Beginning in the early 1930s, Kocher's partnership with Swiss architect Albert Frey put him at the forefront of architectural design practice.
 Theirs was one of the few firms working in the International Style in the United States at that time.
 While the men were both seen as the face of the practice, Frey held the primary design role, while Kocher provided mentoring and final analysis.